A smokefree Trust for patients/visitors

 We are committed to helping you quit smoking

-If you are a smoker admitted to any of our inpatient services, you will be offered Nicotine Replacement Therapy within 30 minutes of arrival.
+If you are a smoker admitted to any of our inpatient services, you will be offered nicotine replacement therapy within 30 minutes of arrival.
 It is vital that you use these products correctly and in sufficient amounts for them to be effective.
 We have staff who are trained to help you with this.

 You may just wish to use these products to abstain from smoking for the time you are admitted.
 Alternatively, we would really like you to take the opportunity to quit for good.
 Our trained staff will be able to help you create a plan to change your habits and reduce the triggers that lead you to smoke.
 They will be able to offer you positive support throughout your quit attempt.